miguelfagundez/AwesomeToast-Android/README.md

 Colors
 -----

 The library has two main toast color options: plain and gradient.
 By default, gradient option is not available.
-If you want to use the gradient option then you **MUST** include these three methods in your custom toast:
+If you want to use the gradient option then you **MUST** include `.setIsGradient(true)` method in your custom toast:

 ```java
 // Custom Toast